Have you ever noticed how some people just seem to have so much drama in their lives?

 Who needs drugs, sex and rock & roll when you can be a drama queen!?

 There you are – knowing what makes a drama queen tick enables you to see how you can help them let go of some of the underlying causes.

 Of course, none of this applies to you personally:-)

 The key thing is this – being a drama queen may be fun, but it’s not a happy place to be in.

 A dethroned drama queen would suddenly find life really dull and boring – but he or she now has a chance of finally finding some happiness.

-It’s clear that for some readers of this article, life is in danger of becoming really boring from here on, but hopefully they will be happy bunnies!
+For some readers of this article, life is in danger of becoming really boring from here on, but hopefully, they will be happy bunnies!

 And for anyone out there who is not yet willing to give up being a drama queen, just remember the famous last words from Scarlett O’Hara:-